auridian/auridiumdottech/content/roadmap.md

 - Smart scheduling and reminders

 ### Nexus Dashboard
-A beautiful, intuitive interface for managing your entire AI ecosystem.
+An adaptive, interactive, retro-cyberpunk theme dashboard for interfacing with your Nexus.

 **Highlights:**
 - Real-time activity monitoring
 - Custom widget creation
 - Drag-and-drop interface
-- Dark/light mode support
+- Theme options to come
 - Responsive design for all devices

 ### Plugin System